aurabox/brave/README.md

 Both ways you going to install only needed third party dependencies.

-You can now duplicate an app or pkg to fit your needs.
+You can now duplicate an app or pkg to fit your needs, rename its directory and package.name and update your root scripts.

 ## TROUBLESHOOTING